 - Do you practice earthquake and fire drills with the children?

-- Do you serve nutritious meals, snacks, and beverages?
+- Are nutritious meals, snacks, and beverages served?
 Do you post your menu?
 What nutrition guidelines do you use?

 - How do you deal with food allergies and restrictions?